Checking all available options...

 • Our proficiency has allowed us to collect sales and uneven appraisal data in a manner that meets the standards established by the Johnson County ARB and the Johnson CAD.

-• Johnson County property tax savings increased from 2022 resulting in $43 million from the CAD in 2023, while the total savings in 2022 was $35 million.
-In the year 2023, 22 thousand accounts were contested by property owners in Johnson County.
+• Johnson County property tax savings from both formal and informal protests resulted in $24 million in 2024.
+In the year 2024, 20,210 accounts were contested by property owners in Johnson County.

 Save With O’Connor